ivancristina/repo/docs/assets/com.ivanc.accent/description.md

 A color picker is **not** in plan, due to the philosophy of the tweak itself.

-A respring may be useful for an optimal result
+A respring may be useful for an optimal result.

 ### Supported colors
 🔵 Blue, 🟣 Purple, 🔘 Pink (Default), 🔴 Red, 🟠 Orange, 🟡 Yellow, 🟢 Green, ⚪️ Gray

 ### To-do List
-- theme `com.apple.mobilenotes` (apparently not using `UIColor.h` tints)
 - theme message bubbles (`CKBaloonView`)